 If you are married or working towards student loan forgiveness, signing up for Revised Pay As You Earn could be a mistake.
 Do some research, run the numbers, and call your loan servicer.
 A wrong decision here could be an expensive mistake.

-Borrowers interested in doing the math on the various repayment options should visit the Department of Education’s Student Loan Repayment Estimator.
+Borrowers interested in doing the math on the various repayment options should visit the Department of Education’s Student Loan Simulator.
 This tool should help find opportunities for savings and identify circumstances where signing up for REPAYE could be expensive.